pse-group2/medminersolr/README.md

 ###Filling the Database

-In a next step, we have to download the wikipedia contents we want.
+In a next step, the wikipedia pages will get downloaded.
 To do this, run the update task ```rake wiki:update```.
 This will download the pages from the category medicine.
 In addition, a remover will delete all pages about persons.
 The data will be written into the database declared in the database.yml file.
 If the database does not exist, it will create a new database with the name from the database.yml file.

 ###Starting the Application